We are always interested in receiving layout articles

 - Author biographic information is needed for both layout and how-to features.

 For layout features we need a couple of paragraphs of biographic information about the builder/owner.
 This can include anything you care to relate about yourself.
 It can include career, other hobbies or interests, club affiliations, civic activities, education, and that sort of thing.
 For how-to articles, a single paragraph of biographic information is normally adequate.

 - Sending us your article

 The best way to get your files to us is on a CD or a flash drive, whichever is easier for you to do, sent by regular mail.
-If you are familiar with FTP, send an email to email@example.com and we’ll set you up with FTP access to our web server to upload your photos.
+If you are familiar with FTP, send an email to firstname.lastname@example.org and he will set you up with FTP access to our web server to upload your photos.
 If the track diagram is drawn on paper, just place it in the same envelope, along with a printed copy of your text file.

 Allan Miller, Editor-in-Chief